 What Not to Eat When Pregnant

 Getting the nutrients your body needs is important during pregnancy, but it’s also important to know which foods to avoid while pregnant.
 You may have questions about what’s safe and what’s not for the health of you and your baby.
 For example: Can you eat seafood when you’re pregnant?
 Can you eat deli meat while pregnant?
-We answer these questions and more in this guide to food and drinks to avoid completely when you’re pregnant.
-We also explain which foods can be safely consumed in moderation during pregnancy.
+In this guide, we'll answer your questions about which foods and drinks to avoid during pregnancy.
+We’ll also provide tips on what’s safe to consume, ensuring you and your baby stay healthy.

 Is It Safe to Drink Alcohol and Caffeinated Beverages While Pregnant?